rgeraldes24/solc/docs/types/value-types.rst

 reverts on failure.

 .. note::
-    If ``x`` is a contract address, its code (more specifically: its :ref:`receive-ether-function`, if present, or otherwise its :ref:`fallback-function`, if present) will be executed together with the ``transfer`` call (this is a feature of the EVM and cannot be prevented).
+    If ``x`` is a contract address, its code (more specifically: its :ref:`receive-ether-function`, if present, or otherwise its :ref:`fallback-function`, if present) will be executed together with the ``transfer`` call (this is a feature of the ZVM and cannot be prevented).
 If that execution runs out of gas or fails in any way, the Ether transfer will be reverted and the current contract will stop with an exception.

 * ``send``